yuoohmaths/academic-webpage/content/publication/MWN/index.md

 ---
-title: "Matrix-weighted networks for modeling multidimensional dynamics"
+title: "Matrix-weighted networks for modeling multidimensional dynamics: theoretical foundations and applications to network coherence"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here